 Dr. Harry Wetzler, M.D., Outcomes Measurement Specialist, Retired Air Force Colonel

-I have recently taken the Life Renewed™ Quality Of Life Assessment.
-Once you have taken the assessment examine the results very thoroughly, and make notes on areas of your life that could use improvement.
+I have taken the Life Renewed™ Quality Of Life Assessment.
+Once you have taken the assessment the results very thoroughly make notes on areas of your life that could use improvement.
 If you do so you will be able to make some giant strides.
 It is a great tool for any person desiring a better quality of life.
 I highly recommend that veterans take the assessment and use it to better their life.

 Marvin Myers, President, Georgia Vietnam Veterans Alliance, Inc.